 This special class of herbs is proven to help the body adapt to stress by balancing cortisol and other hormones—and that can prove useful if you're trying to restore balance and normalize your hunger cues again.
 Ginseng, maca, reishi mushroom, and rhodiola are all popular adaptogens.
 The mucuna pruriens seen here are a Byrdie favorite for boosting both energy and mood.

-The ultimate lazy-girl activity is detox-approved.
+The ultimate post-meal activity is detox-approved.
 Sleep is key for keeping your body's systems in working order, and that includes your digestion and metabolism.
 Taking the time to rest will also help regulate those hunger hormones, too.